 Prerequisites And Endorsement Coursework

-The Dance Program Endorsement follows the basics of the Dance Major.
+The Department of Dance Endorsement follows the basics of the Dance Major.
 You must complete a minimum of 65 credits, 28 of which are technique and the balance involving required and elective academic courses.
 All courses contributing to the endorsement must present a grade of 2.0 (“C”) or above.

-Secondary applicants must contact the Dance Program advisor to have their coursework evaluated using the Endorsement Evaluation form.
+Secondary applicants must contact the Department of Dance advisor to have their coursework evaluated using the Endorsement Evaluation form.

 Elementary applicants must have their coursework evaluated by a Program Design Specialist in 206 Miller.
 This is done by submitting transcripts (and course descriptions if you attended a school other than UW) along with the Prerequisite Evaluation form to 206 Miller.
 Your evaluation will be completed within 2 weeks and mailed to you.